victorg1991/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/24-oauth-ios.markdown

         Note that `oauth2UsernameAndPassword` must be a string when setting `loginMode`.

     -   In Interface Builder, as the value of the *Login Mode* attribute.
-You do this the same way you set other Screenlet attributes (via the Attributes inspector, with the Screenlet selected in the storyboard).
+Do this the same way you set other Screenlet attributes (via the Attributes inspector, with the Screenlet selected in the storyboard).
 Be sure to enter `oauth2UsernameAndPassword` with no period preceding it.

-2. Set Login Screenlet's `oauth2clientId` attribute to the ID of the OAuth 2 application in the portal.
-You can find this value in the portal's OAuth 2 Admin portlet.
+2. Set Login Screenlet's `oauth2clientId` attribute to the ID of the portal's OAuth 2 application that you want to use.
+To find this value, navigate to that application in the portal's OAuth 2 Admin portlet.

-3. Set Login Screenlet's `oauth2clientSecret` attribute to the client secret of the portal's OAuth 2 application.
-You can find this value in the portal's OAuth 2 Admin portlet.
+3. Set Login Screenlet's `oauth2clientSecret` attribute to the same OAuth 2 application's client secret.

 ## Client Credentials [](id=client-credentials)

-The Client Credentials grant type in OAuth 2 authenticates without requiring user interaction.
+The OAuth 2 Client Credentials grant type authenticates without requiring user interaction.
 This is useful when the app needs to access its own resources, not those of a specific user.

 +$$$

 **Warning:** The Client Credentials grant type poses a security risk to the portal.
-To use this grant type, the mobile app must contain the OAuth 2 application's client ID and client secret, which are used to authenticate without user credentials.
+To authenticate without user credentials, the mobile app must contain the OAuth 2 application's client ID and client secret.
 Anyone who can access those values via the mobile app can also authenticate without user credentials.

 $$$